RaceMahoney/BattleTank/README.md

 1. Create new Unreal project in 4.16 or graeter.
 2. Clone repository to local system.
 3. Import all content from repository to newly created Unreal project.
-4. Open
+4. Open **Battlegorund** map to see main game

-## Gameplay
+## Usage

-Control a tank from a third person perspective.
-Rotate and aim the turret to fire at other AI or player controller tanks in the world.
-Avoid getting hit with stratgeic movements using a fly by wire system using the keyboard.
+..* Control a tank from a third person perspective.
+..* Rotate and aim the turret to fire at other AI or player controller tanks in the world.
+..* Avoid getting hit with stratgeic movements using a fly by wire system using the keyboard.